Ortus-Solutions/RabbitSDK/README.md

 All Rabbit interactions actually happen over a channel.
 All of the methods on the rabbitClient CFC automatically create and close a channel on your behalf for every operation.
 You can  also create your own channel to use directly so you can re-use it.
 Do not share the same channel between threads.
 The channel's are technically thread safe, but only one thread can use the channel at a time so it would create an unwanted bottleneck.
-Pretty much all interactions with Rabbit happen on a channel object.

 ```js
 var channel = rabbitClient.createChannel();